 Eminence Organics Lead Skin Care Trainer Natalie Pergar tells us that the primary causes of body and facial acne are in sync: “Body acne is caused by the same factors as facial acne – bacteria, overactive oil glands and excess dead skin cells.”
 As with facial acne, oil and dead skin cells block a pore, mix with acne-causing bacteria and trigger an immune response that presents as pimples, blackheads, redness, cysts or a combination.
 There are a few additional factors that contribute to breakouts on your back, chest and shoulders.
 These include:

 1. Shampoo & Conditioner

 Believe it or not, keeping clean can actually contribute to body acne.
-As you rinse shampoo and conditioner from your scalp, the oils from your hair products can run down your back and clog pores.
-And, the location of body breakouts doesn’t help; unless you’re an expert contortionist, it’s likely that you’re missing patches of product during your daily scrub.
+As you rinse shampoo and conditioner from your scalp, the oils and other ingredients from your hair products can run down your back and clog pores.
+And, the location of body breakouts doesn’t help; unless you’re an expert contortionist, it’s likely that you’re missing patches of hair product during your daily scrub.
 A few tips to keep in mind:

 - Rinse shampoo and conditioner off to the side